BLACK BEAR PICTURES

 Her career in Hollywood began at Paramount Pictures.
 She attended NYU’s Tisch School of the Arts and was raised in New York.
 She lives in Los Angeles with her husband Eric and two boys, Theo and Miles.

-Christopher Casanova is a Creative Executive at Black Bear Pictures, where he has worked since 2018.
+Christopher Casanova is a Vice President of Film and Television at Black Bear Pictures, where he has worked since 2018.

 At Black Bear, Christopher is actively involved across the company’s Film and TV slates, with a focus on filmmaker-driven genre fare.
 Recent projects include Dave Franco’s directorial debut, THE RENTAL, and J Blakeson’s I CARE A LOT, which recently premiered at the Toronto International Film Festival.